Membrane fluidity: Factors determining membrane fluidity

-The composition of a membrane can also affect its fluidity.
-The membrane phospholipids incorporate fatty acyl chains of varying length and saturation.
-Lipids with shorter chains are less stiff and less viscous because they are more susceptible to changes in kinetic energy due to their smaller molecular size and they have less surface area to undergo stabilizing London forces with neighboring hydrophobic chains.
+The composition of the membrane also affects its fluidity.
+Membrane phospholipids incorporate fatty acyl chains of varying length and saturation.
+Lipids with shorter chains are less stiff and less viscous because they are more susceptible to changes in kinetic energy because of their smaller molecular size and because they have less surface area to undergo stabilizing London forces with neighboring hydrophobic chains.
 Molecules with carbon-carbon double bonds (unsaturated) are more rigid than those that are saturated with hydrogens, as double bonds cannot freely turn.
 As a result, the presence of fatty acyl chains with unsaturated double bonds makes it harder for the lipids to pack together by putting kinks into the otherwise straightened hydrocarbon chain.
-While unsaturated lipids may have more rigid individual bonds, membranes made with such lipids are more fluid because the individual lipids cannot pack as tightly as saturated lipids and thus have lower melting points: less thermal energy is required to achieve the same level of fluidity as membranes made with lipids with saturated hydrocarbon chains.
+While unsaturated lipids may have more rigid individual bonds, membranes made with such lipids are more fluid because the individual lipids cannot pack as tightly as saturated lipids and thus cause the membranes to have lower melting points, such that less thermal energy is required to achieve the same level of fluidity as membranes made with lipids with saturated hydrocarbon chains.
 Incorporation of particular lipids, such as sphingomyelin, into synthetic lipid membranes is known to stiffen a membrane.
 Such membranes can be described as "a glass state, i.e., rigid but without crystalline order".

 Cholesterol acts as a bidirectional regulator of membrane fluidity because at high temperatures, it stabilizes the membrane and raises its melting point, whereas at low temperatures it intercalates between the phospholipids and prevents them from clustering together and stiffening.
 Some drugs, e.g. Losartan, are also known to alter membrane viscosity.
 Another way to change membrane fluidity is to change the pressure.
 In the laboratory, supported lipid bilayers and monolayers can be made artificially.
 In such cases, one can still speak of membrane fluidity.
 These membranes are supported by a flat surface, e.g. the bottom of a box.
 The fluidity of these membranes can be controlled by the lateral pressure applied, e.g. by the side walls of a box.